mraunak/rules_ml_toolchain/README.md

 `bazel test //cc/tests/gpu:all --config=build_cuda_with_nvcc --config=cuda --config=cuda_libraries_from_stubs`

 #### Non-hermetic GPU tests
-When executor and a target are the same, you still can run non-hermetic GPU build.
+When the executor and the target are the same, a non-hermetic GPU build can still be run.

 ###### Build by Clang
 `bazel test //cc/tests/gpu:all --config=build_cuda_with_clang --config=cuda_clang_local --config=cuda_libraries_from_stubs`